heiswayi/thinkspace/_posts/2022-09-10-stable-diffusion.md

 I've always wanted to be an architect.
 Architects for me had superpowers.
 Imagine putting your thoughts, ideas and dreams onto paper, and watch them unfold from nothing.
 I carried forward this fascination to graphic design, where I spent hours painstakingly going through pixel by pixel, until a design was ready to be put on paper.
 I finally settled with data visualization, where I tried to make sense of seemingly random bits of data, to finally exhibit these insights in front of a captive audiance.
 Until now.

 I recently came across Stable diffusion, a ground breaking machine learning model developed and released by StabilityAI.
 It is a latent diffusion text to image model trained on images from the LAION-5B database.
-There are a TOn of exciting things about the model itself, and more about the circumstances around making it open sourse, competition, and the ethics perspective.
+There are a TON of exciting things about the model itself, and more about the circumstances around making it open sourse, competition, and the ethics perspective.

 But before I talk about all of this, I just got it setup on my M2 Macbook Air, and want to take it for a spin!
 Here goes.. \